 What is an independent adoption?

-Both independent and step-parent adoptions require a private attorney.
-Independent adoptions can involve a child being adopted by a grandparent, aunt, or other family, or the child may not be related to the person adopting at all.
+Both independent and stepparent adoptions require a private attorney.
+Independent adoptions can involve a child being adopted by a grandparent, aunt or another family member, or the child may not be related to the person adopting at all.

-Like independent adoptions, step-parent adoptions require an experienced attorney.
-In step-parent adoptions, a step-mother or step-father seeks to adopt a step-child.
+Like independent adoptions, stepparent adoptions require an experienced attorney.
+In step-parent adoptions, a stepmother or stepfather seeks to adopt a stepchild.
 Depending on the situation, the court may require consent from the biological parent whose right is being terminated.

 What if I want to adopt a child born in another state?

 If parents residing in one state want to adopt a child born in another state, both states’ Department of Human Services become involved in the Probate court proceedings.
 Although such a process may sound complicated, a knowledgeable attorney can help explain each step.

 How do I adopt a child born in another country?

 Adopting a child from a foreign country is considered a Foreign Adoption and involves a few steps in addition to the typical adoption process.
 The adoption court proceedings can happen in either Ohio or the child’s birth country.
 Additionally, all foreign adoptions have to go through the U.S. Department of Immigration and Naturalization.
 An attorney who is familiar with adoptions and immigration can provide all the necessary information to facilitate this process.

 Can I adopt an adult?